 - Air conditioning and refrigeration

-Employment of general maintenance and repair workers was expected to grow 9% from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS), which also reported that jobs may become available as workers retire or switch careers (www.bls.gov).
-Property maintenance professionals who pursue heating, air conditioning and refrigeration careers may find faster-than-average growth in employment, according to the BLS, which reported a 21% increase in the field for the same time period.
+Employment of general maintenance and repair workers was expected to grow 6% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS), which also reported that jobs may become available as workers retire or switch careers (www.bls.gov).
+Property maintenance professionals who pursue heating, air conditioning and refrigeration careers may find faster-than-average growth in employment, according to the BLS, which reported a 14% increase in the field for the same time period.

 Some careers in the field of property maintenance may require state licensure.
 Heating and air conditioning technicians must acquire a state license and be certified in the proper use of refrigerant.
 Plumbers and electricians may also be required to be licensed by the state where they work.
 Associate degree programs are available for certificate-holders who want to continue their education.
 These programs may provide advanced training in mechanical systems, troubleshooting and equipment repair.